 Home > Style

-At first glance, the role of a documentary wedding photographer might seem straightforward.
-We don’t stage moments, direct your movements, or ask you to adjust your behaviour.
-We don’t handpick locations for the perfect shot or, at least in our case, introduce additional lighting to sculpt the scene.
+As a documentary wedding photographer based in London - At first glance, the role of a documentary photographer might seem straightforward.
+We don’t stage moments, direct your movements, or ask you to pose unnaturally.
+We don’t handpick locations for the perfect shot, and in my approach, I rarely use additional lighting to manipulate the scene.

-For me, as a London wedding photographer, this approach allows couples to fully enjoy their day without interruption.
-Weddings aren’t just about the big moments they’re a celebration of your relationship and the connections you share with those around you.
-It’s one of the rare times in life when all your favourite people family, old friends, colleagues come together in one place, mixing different parts of your life into one unforgettable day.
+Weddings aren’t just about the big moments- they’re a celebration of your relationship and the connections you share with the people around you.
+It’s one of the rare occasions when family, old friends, and colleagues all come together in one place, blending different parts of your life into one unforgettable day.

-The term candid means truthful an honest way of documenting events without interference or manipulation.
-That’s exactly why I love documentary wedding photography; it allows me to preserve the real energy of the day, exactly as it happens.
+The term candid means truthful and honest way of documenting events without interference or manipulation.
+That’s exactly why I love working as a candid wedding photographer; it allows me to preserve the real energy of the day, exactly as it happens.

 There’s nothing better than seeing couples completely lost in the moment, surrounded by their favourite people, and being able to capture all the fun, humour, and emotion without interrupting or staging anything.
 I never ask people to repeat a moment or step aside for a better shot—real life doesn’t work like that, and I aim to embrace the randomness.